Brain injury medical negligence claims.

-The brain is, arguably, the most vital piece of our body and in this age of transplants the only one that is likely to never to be replaceable.
+The brain is, arguably, our most vital organ, and in this age of transplants, the only one that is likely to never be replaceable.

-Brain injuries can be utterly devastating and can change you life dramatically, so it is vitally important to secure the right legal advice and representation, if you or a loved one have suffered a brain injury.
+Brain injuries can be utterly devastating and can change your life dramatically, so it is vitally important to secure the right legal advice and representation, if you or a loved one have suffered a brain injury.

-MG Legal’s medical negligence specialists deal with brain injury claims, caused by accidents, or medical negligence, on a regular basis and all cases are accepted on a no win, no fee basis to ensure you do not have to worry about the financial aspect of your claim.
+MG Legal’s medical negligence specialists deal with brain injury claims, caused by accidents, or medical negligence, on a regular basis, with all cases accepted on a NO WIN NO FEE basis to ensure you do not have to worry about the financial aspect of your claim.

 What is a medical negligence brain injury claim?

-Quite simply, any type of injury which occurs during or because of negligence whilst under the care of medical practitioners will fall into this category, although some of the most common categories are:
+Quite simply, any type of injury which occurs during, or because of negligence, whilst under the care of medical practitioners will fall into this category.
+Some of the most common categories are:

 Haematoma (blood clot) on the brain